-5. Concluding Remarks
+Concluding Remarks

-[21] This study has quantified substantial reductions in total solar flux produced by biomass-burning aerosols in Brazil and Zambia.
-Specifically, total solar flux reduction by smoke was estimated to be approximately -145 W/m^2 for an AOT (500 nm) equal to 1.0 at the southern Amazonian sites and -210 W/m^2 in southern Africa.
+This study has quantified substantial reductions in total solar flux produced by biomass-burning aerosols in Brazil and Zambia.
+Specifically, total solar flux reduction by smoke was estimated to be approximately -145 W/m2for a unit AOT (500nm) at the southern Amazonian sites and -210 W/m2in southern Africa.
 Instantaneous reductions observed in Brazil ranged from 9-37% (corresponding to an AOT range of 0.5 to 3.0) relative to the values expected for background aerosol conditions.

-[22] A similar, more extensive analysis of smoke aerosol attenuation in the visible spectral region based on the Brazilian sites has been accepted in a forthcoming LBA special issue of the Journal of Geophysical Research [Schafer et al., 2002].
+A similar, more extensive analysis of smoke aerosol attenuation in the visible spectral region has been completed based on the Brazilian sites, and has been submitted for inclusion in a forthcoming LBA special issue of the Journal of Geophysical Research.